AdobeDocs/commerce-merchant-services.en/help/data-connection/using-ajo.md

 ---
 # Use Adobe Journey Optimizer to Send an Abandoned Cart Email

 Learn how to deliver a personalized re-engagement email or notification if a cart or browser session has been abandoned.
-You will use data generated from customers that have viewed a number of products and categories, engaged with a product, or spent time on a page.
+In this article, you use data generated from customers that have viewed a number of products and categories, engaged with a product, or spent time on a page.

 ## What data should I consider using?